American Airlines Citi AAdvantage MileUp Credit Card Review

 What to Know About American Airlines Miles

-- Rewards flights start at 5,000 miles each way.
+- Award flights start as low as 5,000 miles one way

 How The American Airlines Citi AAdvantage MileUp Credit Card Fits In The American Airlines Miles Ecosystem

-- Citi AAdvantage Executive: Comes with a $595 annual fee but offers the highest sign-up bonus of 75,000 miles after $7,000 in purchases within three months.
-Despite the high fee, it provides significantly more benefits than the Platinum Select.
+- Citi AAdvantage Executive: Comes with a $595 annual fee but offers the highest sign-up bonus of 75,000 miles after $7,500 in purchases within three months.
+Despite the high fee, it provides significantly more benefits than the Platinum Select and is good for those who fly on American regularly.

 Card Information